percy/cli/packages/dom/README.md

 - `enableJavaScript` — When true, does not serialize some DOM elements
 - `domTransformation` — Function to transform the DOM after serialization
-- `disableShadowDOM` — disable shadow DOM capturing, this option can be passed to `percySnapshot` its part of per-snapshot config.
+- `disableShadowDOM` — disable shadow DOM capturing, usually to be used when `enableJavascript: true`
+- `reshuffleInvalidTags` — moves DOM tags which are outside `</body>` to its inside to make the DOM compliant.

 ## Serialized Content